zhang8473/CSCEfficiency/README.md

 ## Make the efficiency plots
 1. Setup  [Config.py](https://github.com/zhang8473/CSCEfficiency/blob/master/NtupleAnzScripts/Config.py).
-   1. Data or MC:
+   1. Setup for Data or for MC:
    <pre>
     RunOnMC=False # or True
    </pre>
-   2. Use Z resonance or J/Psi resonance:
+   2. Setup using Z resonance or using J/Psi resonance:
    <pre>
    Resonance="Z" # or "JPsi"
    </pre>
-   3. How to categorize the data:
+   3. Setup how to categorize the data:
    <pre>
    Group="Stations" #x axis: stations; y axis: efficiency
    #options are